elves/elvish/website/ref/language.md

 A **pipeline** is formed by joining one or more commands together with the pipe sign (`|`).

-## IO semantics
+For each pair of adjacent commands `a | b`, the standard output of the left-hand command `a` (IO port 1) is connected to the standard input (IO port 0) of the right-hand command `b`.
+Both the file and the value channel are connected, even if one of them is not used.

-For each pair of adjacent commands `a | b`, the output of `a` is connected to the input of `b`.
-Both the byte pipe and the value channel are connected, even if one of them is not used.
+Elvish may have internal buffering for both the file and the value channel, so `a` may be able to write bytes or values even if `b` is not reading them.
+The exact buffer size is not specified.

 Command redirections are applied before the connection happens.
 For instance, the following writes `foo` to `a.txt` instead of the output: